 3. Income capitalization approach

-The income capitalization method uses the net operating income (NOI) a property generates to determine the property value compared to similar properties in the same market.
-For example, if office buildings in Houston are trading at a 7.9% cap rate and a similar office property is generating an NOI of $500,000 per year (before debt service), the income capitalization approach would value the building at $6,329,114 ($500,000 NOI / 7.9%).
+The income capitalization approach gauges the value of a property based on the net operating income (NOI) it generates in relation to similar properties in the same market.
+For instance, if retail properties in Nashville are trading at a cap rate of 5.5% and a comparable retail property is generating an NOI of $77,000 annually (before debt service), the income capitalization method would value the property at approximately $1,400,000 ($77,000 NOI / 5.5%).

 4. Cost per rentable square foot